Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Simon

-Htpconvert almost 15 years ago
+Htpconvert over 15 years ago

 Htpconvert